XZ3149/LeafcutterITI/README.md

 --m, --minclucounts     Minimum Normalized count/TPM to support a cluster (default: 100)

 -r, --mincluratio       Minimum fraction of reads in a cluster that supports an intron (default 0.01)

+--normalization_scale   The mode use for normaliztion, whether the count/TPM scale is based on junction count simulation, local (gene level) or global level,
+                        can only input junction, local, or global (default: junction)

+--read_len              The read length of sequencing data, use to simulate junction count, only work when normalization_scale = "junction"

+--not_paired_end        Whether the reads are not paired end use to simulate junction count, only work when normalization_scale = "junction"
+                        (default: False)
+--overhang              The oeverhand that would like to use, could be set to zero, use to simulate junction count,
+                        only work when normalization_scale = junction (default: 2)

+--sizing_factor         The sizing factor for junction simulation normalization to better calibrate the p-values (default: 1)

 ```